-My friend told me about the Christian Louboutin Outlet opening a couple weeks ago and we were planning to go that day except it was a big fail.
+My friend told me about the Christian Louboutin Outlet opening a couple of weeks ago and we were planning to go that day except it was a big fail.
 So, we decided to try a second time this past weekend.
 I decided to chronicle everything so anyone who reads this blog will know exactly what to do and not be disappointed like we were the first time.

 TIMELINE FROM LOS ANGELES TO THE CHRISTIAN LOUBOUTIN OUTLET

 Before we decided to head out to the Christian Louboutin Outlet this time around, we did a little research and read that some people have waited almost three hours in line.
-We had a whole day planned of shopping, so we decided to leave early in the morning to get in line before it got too crowded.
-Hopefully, the below will give you an idea to how to plan your day and of what to expect.
+We had a whole day planned for shopping, so we decided to leave early in the morning to get in line before it got too crowded.
+Hopefully, the below will give you an idea of how to plan your day and of what to expect.

 8:25 a.m.: Left Los Angeles (Takes approximately 1.5 hours with no traffic to get there).

 9:57 a.m.: Arrived at the outlets.
 It almost looked like there was no one there, but as we walked closer, there were already two groups in line and another group in front of us.
 The first group consisted of two ladies, the second group was a single lady, and the third group was three ladies.
 My friend and I were the fourth group in line.